genesys/bold360-mobile-docs-android/HandoverAndroid.md

-# Introduction
+> This article will help you to add a support to Handover sessions.

-This article will help you to add a support to Handover sessions.
+## Introduction

 Handover is a chat session with a custom provider that is configured and controlled by the customer.
 The Handover is being controlled at the app by a provided custom `ChatHandler`.